Carmen Gracia

-Carmen Gracia RE (born 1935) is an Argentinian artist-printmaker.
+Carmen Gracia RE (born 1935) is an Argentine artist-printmaker.

 Gracia left Argentina for Paris in 1960 and joined the printmaking studio Atelier 17, run by William Hayter.
 She later studied at the Slade School of Fine Art.

 Examples of Gracia's work are included in the British Council art collection, the UK Government Art Collection, the Victoria and Albert Museum, the Calouste Gulbenkian Museum, the Cuming Museum and the Indianapolis Museum of Art.